 2. Live within your means

-Live within your means.
 Don't spend more than you can afford to spend.
 Don't take on loans or debt if you can't afford it.
 This even means being cautious on what is generally considered "good" debt.
-Ever since the financial crisis, all of us had to reassess what we initially thought of as "good" debt, which includes mortgage, school, and car loans.
-Once people started getting laid off and defaulting on payments, the "good" debt very quickly becomes "bad."
+Ever since the financial crisis, all of us had to reassess what we initially thought of as good debt, which includes mortgage, school, and car loans.
+Once people started getting laid off and defaulting on payments, the good debt very quickly becomes bad.
 That's not to say that you shouldn't go to the college of your dreams; but you should still weigh the costs while keeping in mind realistic expectations of job prospects postgraduation.
 And if it's truly worth your investment, you should find ways to cut costs.
 For example, searching for scholarships to help with tuition.
 Other than not taking on debt, conscious spending is also part of what it means to live within your means.

-Prepare for the long-term and for the worst.
-Don't spend your time living in the "here and now."
-Think ahead and start preparing for your retirement and emergencies by starting an emergency fund and contributing to your retirement accounts.
+Don't spend your time living only in the here and now.
+Think ahead, and start preparing for your retirement and emergencies by starting an emergency fund and contributing to your retirement accounts.
 Here is a guide to everything you need to know about retirement to start with, and read up on the benefits of investing in a Roth IRA.
-Retirement seems really far away, but the sooner you start saving for it, the better, because at the end of your long work journey, you'll be reaping greater rewards with the magic of compounding.
+Retirement seems really far away, but the sooner you start saving for it the better, because at the end of your long work journey, you'll be reaping greater rewards with the magic of compounding.
 The more money you put in earlier, the faster it grows.

 What other personal finance principles do you live by?